Hyundai i30: i30cw

 The i30cw (a.k.a. i30 estate) was released in South Korea at the Seoul Motor Show in 2007, and is marketed worldwide under slightly different names.

-This model also entered the North American market for the model year of 2009, as the Elantra Touring.
+This model also entered the North American market for the 2009 model year, as the Elantra Touring.
 It is a larger, roomier version of the i30 hatchback.
 The i30 cw's maximum cargo volume is 65 cuft.